 Meanwhile, a lot of the working-class Americans who had previously lived in the Castro chose to move out to suburbia, living the American dream with their little patch of land and white picket fence, thus helping to shape the Castro into the gaybourhood it is today.

-After having a late lunch in the Castro, I headed on to Haight Ashbury, centre of the hippies and the ‘summer of love’ in 1967.
+After having a late lunch in the Castro, I headed on to Haight Ashbury, centre of the 1960s hippies.

 It is quite touristy now, and really an hour or so is enough for it, but good to see all the same.
 The place does still have a hippie vibe about it, full of small boutiques selling tie-die, incense and similar, plenty of Asian-influenced stores, plus a few buskers.